 The North Yorkshire Health and Wellbeing Board, made of partner organisation form across the county, updated the Joint Health and Wellbeing Strategy.
 The updated strategy restates the board’s commitment to improving health and wellbeing and sets out how we want to continue to improve services.

 The five themes, connected communities; start well; live well; age well and dying well set out a number of outcomes aimed at ensuring people in all communities in North Yorkshire have equal opportunities to live full and active lives from childhood to later years.
-The strategy reflects some of the things people have told us that they want and sets out a number of things that the partners would expect to see by 2018.

 To help deliver these improvements, the strategy recognises the importance of developing a new relationship with people who use services.
 The board wants people to have a bigger say over their own care and how they manage their lives.

 Getting this right means that as our needs change we can look after ourselves and each other for longer and that people can get the right help at the right time.